TrumpChainDev/docs/general/learn-about-the-fuse-platform/fuse-overview.md

 ### Platform Components

-The Eram platform has three main components:&#x20;
+The TrumpChain platform has three main components:&#x20;

-1\) **The Eram blockchain**.
-The EVM-compatible public blockchain is the decentralized, permissionless backbone of the Eram platform and ecosystem.&#x20;
+1\) **The TrumpChain blockchain**.
+The EVM-compatible public blockchain is the decentralized, permissionless backbone of the TrumpChain platform and ecosystem.&#x20;

 2\) **The mobile-centric open-source technology stack** designed to help businesses and developers plug crypto payments into real-world use cases.
-This toolkit has subsumed into the new [Eram Charge](https://chargeweb3.com/) API platform.&#x20;
+This toolkit has subsumed into the new [TrumpChain Charge](https://chargeweb3.com/) API platform.&#x20;

 3\) **A set of reference decentralized finance (DeFi) products and tools**.
 The goal of these is to pave the way for the initial adoption of the platform. \